-- 63 Objectives: - To identify published literature on decision-making models used in the context of serious veterinary illness, EOL planning, and euthanasia in canine, feline, and equine medicine, through a systematic search of the databases - To extract and chart relevant information from the included publications, and identify the components of the different decision-making models - To suggest key terms that could be included in future publications on companion animal EOL decision-making to increase their discoverability
+- To identify published literature on decision-making models used in the context of serious veterinary illness, end-of-life (EOL) planning and euthanasia in canine, feline and equine medicine through a systematic search of the databases. - To extract and chart relevant information from the included publications and identify the components of the different decision making models. - To suggest key terms that could be included in future publications on companion animal EOL decision making to increase their discoverability.